DartSteven/roon-server-tailscaled/README.md

 In the docker-compose file, use these variables to configure Tailscale:

 - `TAILSCALE_AUTHKEY`: Your Tailscale API key for authentication.

-- `TAILSCALE_ADVERTISE_ROUTES`: Network routes that Tailscale will advertise.
 - `TAILSCALE_EXTRA_ARGS`: Additional arguments for more granular control of Tailscale.

 ## 4. Using ipvlan/macvlan for Network Isolation